0xMacro/dive-into-solidity-udemy-course/README.md

 ## Lottery Contract

-The Lottery contract is a smart contract where people can enter the lottery by sending one ETH to the contract.
+The Lottery contract is a smart contract where people can enter the lottery by sending 0.1 ETH to the contract.
 When the owner of the contract decides, they can call the function `pickWinner` which will select a random player and award them with all of the ETH from the lottery.

 Technical Spec for Lottery contract:
     - Anyone’s able to send a fixed amount of Ether to the contract’s address